992939/CelScore/Pods/Target Support Files/Pods-CelScore/Pods-CelScore-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## Keys

-MIT LICENSE Found in the repo

 ## AIRTimer

 Copyright 2015 RECRUIT LIFESTYLE CO., LTD.